Operations of the Board of Directors

 - adequate commitment with regards to time contribution, availability and engagement.

-The Annual General Meeting held on March 21, 2018 confirmed the number of Board members as seven and appointed Bo Risberg as Chairman of Valmet Oyj's Board and Aaro Cantell as Vice-Chairman.
-Monika Maurer and Pekka Kemppainen were appointed as new members of the Board.
-Rogério Ziviani, Tarja Tyni and Eriikka Söderström will continue as members of the Board.
-The term of office of the members of the Board of Directors expires at the close of the Annual General Meeting 2019.
+The Annual General Meeting held on June 16, 2020 confirmed the number of Board members as seven and reappointed Mikael Mäkinen as Chairman of Valmet Oyj's Board and Aaro Cantell as Vice-Chairman.
+Pekka Kemppainen, Monika Maurer, Eriikka Söderström, Tarja Tyni and Rogério Ziviani will continue as members of the Board.
+The term of office of the members of the Board of Directors expires at the close of the Annual General Meeting 2021

-In 2017 the main focus of the Board of Directors was on Valmet’s long-term strategy and succession planning of Valmet in order to ensure sustainable value creation.
+In 2019, the Board of Directors main focus continued to be on Valmet’s long-term strategy, the strategic growth accelerators and succession planning of Valmet in order to ensure sustainable value creation.

-The Valmet Board of Directors has undertaken annual evaluations of the Board’s work, its committees and directors.
-In 2017 an external follow-up evaluation was conducted to the externally supported Board evaluation done in 2016.
-The evaluation concluded that the board felt there had been a positive improvement in its work and performance on the key issues arising from the 2016 evaluation.
+The Valmet Board of Directors undertakes annual evaluations of the Board’s work, its committees and directors.
+In 2019, an external follow-up evaluation was conducted to the externally supported Board evaluations done in 2016–2018.
+The Board of Directors have internally reviewed and discussed the evaluation results and based on the evaluation findings, the previously determined development areas were also reviewed.
+The evaluation concluded that the Board felt there had been positive improvements in their work and performance on the key issues and challenges arising from the previous evaluation.